dxfjs/writer/www/docs/guides/blocks.md

 :::info

-You can add all supported entities.
+You can add all supported entities except the `IMAGE` entity.

 :::

 ## Inserting blocks

-To insert a block in th drawing use the convinient methode `addInsert()`:
+To insert a block in the drawing use the convenient method `addInsert()`:

 ```js
 import DxfWriter, {point3d, addBlock} from '@tarikjabiri/dxf';